 Martin Luther King Library features:

-- Twenty-one computers with internet access and Microsoft Word, Powerpoint and Excel.
+- Desktop computers with internet access and Microsoft Word, PowerPoint and Excel.

 - Entertainment DVD movies for all ages as well as books on CD and non-fiction DVDs.